Codfishz/Sketch-for-RNA-seq/README.md

 - **Support for FASTQ and FASTA Formats**
   Reads RNA-seq data from FASTQ files and aligns against transcriptomes provided in FASTA format.
 - **TPM Calculation**
-  Calculates Gene Abundance to standardize gene expression estimates across samples.
+  Calculates gene abundance to standardize gene expression estimates across samples.

+---

 ## Workflow Overview
 1. **Data Input**
    The user supplies a reference transcriptome (FASTA format) and raw RNA-seq reads (FASTQ format).
 2. **Sketch Generation**
    K-mers are extracted from both the reference and the reads and are hashed using FracMinhash to create compact sketches.
-4. **Sparse Chaining**
+3. **Sparse Chaining**
    Homologous segments between RNA-seq reads and transcripts are identified using a sparse chaining algorithm, drastically reducing the search space.
-5. **Isoform Assignment**
+4. **Isoform Assignment**
    Reads are assigned to transcripts, with additional correction steps for improved accuracy.
-6. **Isoform Expression Estimation**
+5. **Isoform Expression Estimation**
    The EM algorithm is employed to estimate isoform abundances, with the final output given in TPM.

+---

 ## Installation

 ### Prerequisites
 - **C++ Compiler**: A C++17 compliant compiler (e.g., g++).
-- **nthash Library**: Used for fast ks-mer hashing.
+- **nthash Library**: Used for fast k-mer hashing.
 Please install it from the [nthash GitHub repository](https://github.com/BIMSBbioinfo/nthash).
 - **Bash**: For running the provided build and testing scripts.
 - **Unix-like Environment**: Linux/macOS (adapt instructions if targeting Windows).